jaanga/jaanga.github.io/cookbook-threejs/examples/editing/fillet-two-lines/readme.md

 * Add and display offset lines at fillet radius distance
 * Add and display marker at intersection point of the two offsets
 * Add and display markers at fillet and line intersections
-* Code streamline - a lot
+* Code streamlined - a lot

 Nice gentle progress.

-Being able to visualize diffs in real-time using things like sliders really helps with debugging.
+Being able to visualize diffs - such as changing the angles of the lines in real-time using things like sliders - really helps with debugging.

 ### 2016-06-08 R2.1

 * Add 3D geometry